Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 Compared to other stage pianos

-Generally, we consider Roland’s RD series to be amongst the best stage pianos on offer.
+Generally, I consider Roland’s RD series to be amongst the best keyboard pianos on offer.
 With the RD-88 being the entry-level model, it has some competitors that you should check out.

-Kawai is always a strong contender if you need a realist stage piano.
+Kawai is always a strong contender if you need a realistic stage piano.
 But, in this case, it’s just not as well-rounded as the RD-88.

 The Kurzweil SP6 has a lot to offer, including a very nice effects section.
 Ultimately, at this price, it’s going to be hard to compete with the versatility of the RD-88.